Crystalline Silica Testing Lab Houston, TX

-As a premier crystalline silica testing lab, we provide XRD (NIOSH 7500) and FTIR (NIOSH 7602) analysis from our ISO/IEC 17025 accredited Houston facility.
+As Houston's premier crystalline silica testing lab, our AIHA IHLAP-accredited industrial hygiene testing laboratory at 10200 East Freeway, Houston TX 77029 provides XRD (NIOSH 7500 / OSHA ID-142 v4) analysis with full polymorph speciation for quartz, cristobalite, and tridymite.
+FTIR (NIOSH 7602) is also performed in-house but is not within the AIHA IHLAP-accredited scope.
+AIHA IHLAP LAP-101470 and ISO/IEC 17025:2017 accredited — continuous AIHA accreditation since 2000.
 Personal exposure monitoring, respirable dust gravimetric analysis, and bulk material quantification — OSHA 1910.1053 and 1926.1153 compliant results accepted nationwide.

 Silica exposure is invisible — only air monitoring confirms your controls work